 Persons requesting reasonable adjustments for disabilities must self-identify to be granted protection under Section 504 and the Americans with Disabilities Act.
 Any student with a disability may request modifications at any time.
-However, because all individual needs are determined on a case by case basis, it is suggested that notification and appointments be made with the coordinator of the Disabilities Services Office several months in advance.
+However, because all individual needs are determined on a case by case basis, it is suggested that notification and appointments be made with the Learning Services & Accessibility Coordinator several months in advance.
 This will enable time to provide appropriate documentation and completion of necessary processes prior to beginning classes.
 Requests for accommodations must be received 45 days prior to the start of the term for which they are requested.
 This is to ensure that reasonable accommodations will be provided at the start of the term.

 All information is held in confidence in compliance with SSCC policies.
-Contact the Disabilities Service Coordinator on Central Campus at (800) 628-7722 or (937) 393-3431 extension 2604.
+Contact the Learning Services and Accessibility Coordinator on Central Campus at (800) 628-7722 or (937) 393-3431 extension 2604.